Vlad-Cusnir/js-courses/README.md

 ## Session 1

 ### Part 1 - git
- - the CLI (gitbash powershell, command prompt)
+ - The CLI (gitbash powershell, command prompt)
- - some OS CLI commands (ls, cd, pwd)
+ - Some OS CLI commands (ls, cd, pwd)
- - creating a local repository and adding a remote repository
+ - Creating a local repository and adding a remote repository
- - cloning a remote repository
+ - Cloning a remote repository
- - pulling the changes from a remote repository
+ - Pulling the changes from a remote repository

+### Part 2 - JavaScript
+- Variables and data types
+- Casting strings to numbers
+- Input data & output data; using modal dialogs (prompt, alert) to collect input data / output data
+- The first program: sum of 2 numbers

 ## Session 2